Open-air Museum: Historical Military Equipment Installed on Red Square

 Visitors can see and examine old airplanes, tanks, and trams up close

-According to Moscow Mayor Sergei Sobyanin, five exhibitions dedicated to the history of the beginning of the Great Patriotic War will be organized on the square, which spans 25,000 square meters.
+According to Moscow Mayor Sergei Sobyanin, five exhibitions dedicated to the history of the beginning of the Great Patriotic War will be organized on the square, spanning 25,000 square meters.
 Three hundred actors will present scenes from the life of Moscow in the 1940s to the audience, and volunteers will help conduct tours.

 Sergei Sobyanin, Mayor of Moscow

-Read more on the topic:
+Read materials on the topic:

-"Tsar Cannon" of the 20th Century with a female name: how the fate of the Soviet super-heavy railway artillery installation TM-3-12 turned out
+"Tsar Cannon" of the 20th century with a female name: how the fate of the Soviet super-heavy railway artillery installation TM-3-12 turned out

 Now on home